A reliable ecommerce website builder makes it easy to set up an online store, process…

 In this icon, dynamic sections that can be used to customize the layout of your page can be modified; they can be added, re-arranged, and removed.
 There is a distinct set of dynamic sections for each theme.

 The content of the static sections can be edited by following the below steps ;

-- You will see a drop-down at the top bar; here you can select the page you wish to modify.
-Using this as an example, let’s assume you wish to edit the “product pages” on your store, all you need is to select the “product pages” from the drop-down menu.
+- You will see a drop-down at the top bar; you can select the page you wish to modify.
+Using this as an example, let’s assume you wish to edit your store’s “product pages”; you only need to select the “product pages” from the drop-down menu.

-Editing these sections can be carried out regardless of the page type you choose, this is because both the “Header and Footer” sections appear on every page chosen.
+Editing these sections can be done regardless of the page type you choose because both the “Header and Footer” sections appear on every page chosen.

-- You can then click on the section that contains the icons you want to edit, then make modifications that suit your needs.
+- You can then click on the section containing the icons you want to edit and make modifications that suit your needs.

 - Then click on “Save.”

 How to add dynamic sections to your home page